Graduation Requirements for Undergraduates

 Note: It is the responsibility of the student to contact the office of the appropriate academic dean or program/school director (graduate) or Registrar (undergraduate) to indicate change of plans.

-All matriculated students who wish to withdraw from the University must complete notification documentation available from your respective program/school director, Student Affairs or Registration Services.
+All matriculated students who wish to withdraw from the University must complete notification documentation available online.
 Documentation must be signed by designated academic and administrative authorities.
 Student responsibilities include: (a) knowledge of the University's policies regarding refund of tuition and/or fees as stated in your respective catalog; (b) return of University identification (ID) card to the Office of Student Affairs; (c) return of any University keys in your possession to the appropriate departments.
 The University reserves the right to withhold the issuance of refunds and transcripts until the process has been completed.
 Following withdrawal, any student wishing to re-enroll at the University of New England must apply through the Office of Admissions.

 Repeat Course Policy